app4mc-rover/rover-docs/docs/source/content/aglimg.rst

 .. note::

-	If you dont have a backup version 0.1.1 pre-built executable, you can download the build directory from `this link <https://owncloud.idial.institute/s/wodPfDmgtRv47Gk>`_.
+	If you dont have a backup version 0.1.1 pre-built executable, you can download the build directory from `roverapp link <https://owncloud.idial.institute/s/wodPfDmgtRv47Gk>`_.
 	After downloading, this executable should be copied exactly at ``/home/mozcelikors/qtCreatorWorkspace/roverapp/build/`` in AGL image.
 	This is a workaround for those who would like to only test with the rover and not develop on it.